deployKF/website/content/guides/getting-started.md

             - `kf-tools--training-operator`
             - `kf-tools--volumes--volumes-web-app`

+---

-## 3. Use the Platform
+## 4. Use the Platform

-Now that you have a working deployKF ML Platform, here are some things to try out!
+Now that you have a working deployKF machine learning platform, here are some things to try out!

-### __The Dashboard__
+### __:star: Expose the deployKF Dashboard :star:__

 The _deployKF dashboard_ is the web-based interface for deployKF, it gives users authenticated access to tools like [Kubeflow Pipelines](../reference/tools.md#kubeflow-pipelines), [Kubeflow Notebooks](../reference/tools.md#kubeflow-notebooks), and [Katib](../reference/tools.md#katib).

 ![deployKF Dashboard (Dark Mode)](../assets/images/deploykf-dashboard-DARK.png#only-dark)
 ![deployKF Dashboard (Light Mode)](../assets/images/deploykf-dashboard-LIGHT.png#only-light)

+All public deployKF services (including the dashboard) are accessed via the deployKF Istio Gateway, you will need to expose its Kubernetes Service.

 !!! step "Step 1 - Expose the Gateway"

-    All public deployKF services (including the dashboard) are accessed via the deployKF Istio Gateway, you will need to expose its Kubernetes Service.

-    You can expose the deployKF gateway in one of the following ways:
+    You may expose the deployKF Istio Gateway Service in a number of ways:

     - [Expose with: `kubectl port-forward`](./platform/deploykf-gateway.md#use-kubectl-port-forward) <small>(for local testing only)</small>
     - [Expose with: `LoadBalancer` Service](./platform/deploykf-gateway.md#use-a-loadbalancer-service)